 During the early spring, move the seed tray to the partial light area and keep watering the soil.
 Be extra careful not to let the soil dry at this stage.
-Germination of raspberry seed takes four to six weeks once placed in sunlight area.
+Germination of raspberry seed takes four to six weeks once placed in the sunlight area.

-After the seed has grown one to two inch in height, transplant the raspberry into the larger container.
+After the seed has grown one to two-inch in height, transplant the raspberry into the larger container.
 Provide some extra care to your fragile raspberry plant in the first year.
 Keep it under the low sunlight and water it regularly.

 In winter, bring it inside and keep it in a well-ventilated area.
-Transplant it outdoor in next spring, and you should have the new plant ready to grow further on its own.
+Transplant it outdoor next spring, and you should have the new plant ready to grow further on its own.

 You can keep raspberry growing for several years to come with proper care of the soil and plant.
 Raspberry plants like to grow in well-drained soil.
-The ideal pH for growing raspberry plant is between 5.5 to 6.5.
-You may have to amend the land if your ground does not have perfect growing pH level.
+The ideal pH for growing a raspberry plant is between 5.5 to 6.5.
+You may have to amend the land if your ground does not have a perfect growing pH level.